skipjack/react-banner/src/site/content/customization.md

 #### logo (node)

 The image, text, or whatever else you may want to display in the left section of the banner.

 #### url (string)

 The current url, used to determine which link (or links) is active.
-If you're building a normal site it's enough to just pass `window.location.pathname`, with [react-router][2] `this.props.location.pathname` would also work.
+If you're building a normal site it's enough to just pass `window.location.pathname`, with [react-router][2] `props.location.pathname` should be used.

 #### link (component)

 The component used for routing and displaying links.
-See the **Custom Links** section below for more details.
+See the __Custom Links__ section below for more details.

-#### links (array)
+#### items (array)

-The data used to generate the navigation links.
-Pass an array of objects that conform to the spec in **Link Data** below.
+The data used to generate the navigation items.
+Pass an array of objects that conform to the spec in __Item Data__ below.

-#### search (boolean)
+#### searchBar (boolean)

-Pass `false` to turn off the search bar.
+Pass `false` to remove the search bar.

 #### onMenuClick (function)